Best Crash Tested Dog Harness UK: Dog Car Travel Safety Explained

 If you’re stopping at a busy motorway service station, the X-Link’s front-clip gives you great control for that quick "pit-stop" walk.

-The EzyDog Chest Plate Harness:
+The EzyDog Essential Chest Plate Harness:

 This is a fan-favourite for a reason.
 The padded EVA foam plate moulds to your dog’s chest.
 In the event of sudden heavy braking, it distributes the pressure across the chest rather than the neck.